 Blake is a veteran in the aviation business.
 Blake’s first job was washing aircraft for his Dad, Bill Tumbleson, who ran the largest Cessna Aircraft dealership in the world at the time.
 Blake took his first flying lesson a few days after turning 14.
 He later earned a mulit-engine rating, but discovered that his interests were more on the business side of aviation than the flying side.
 In 1987 Blake earned a Bachelors Degree in Marketing from the University of Tennessee, Knoxville.
 He has since spent his career selling hundreds of aircraft (from single-engine piston to corporate jets) delivered in over 15 countries around the world.
 Over the years Blake has held positions of VP of Ground Services, Director of Sales and Marketing, General Manager, and created an aircraft sales division and brand from the ground up for a major U.S. FBO.
 Blake is the sole owner of Tumbleson Aviation Consulting, LLC., an aircraft sales, brokerage, and consulting company.

-Chris Brooks, IA, A&P
+Austen Kiser, IA, A&P

 Director of Maintenance